apptension/openwind/README.md

   - components
   - pageExamples

-After you pick category and type you can provide your Github name as well as short component description.
+After you pick a category and type you can provide your Github name as well as a short component description.

-Then, run storybook and start work.
+Then, run the storybook and start work.

 ```bash
 npm run storybook